Post-Season Visits Information

 A beloved perk of being a season pass holder is the opportunity to ski after the end of the season when conditions allow.
 Please carefully review the information below and enjoy your time on the trails.

-• As of Monday, April 1, Crosscut Mountain Sports Center is closed for the season.
+• As of Monday, March 31, Crosscut Mountain Sports Center will be closed for the season.

 • No hiking allowed.
 Visitors must be on skis, snowshoes, or fatbikes.